By Greg Carannante

 Yes.
 My mother is Marilyn Hill and I was named after my mother.
 My whole name is Frankie Jean Hill Harper.

-There are seven C words that if you can encapsulate and ultimately live your life, then you can create the type of change and life you want.
 I believe success is a system.
 A lot of people have an intuition of what they want to create for their lives, but most of us have never been taught how to actually approach it — you know, how to actually create a system for success.
-And that’s what the seven Cs represent.

 But the overarching piece is that we are all active architects of our life, that we can build our lives like an architect builds a structure.
 But you have to approach it the same way.
 You have to start with a blueprint.
 Then the next thing an architect does is build the foundation.
 I always say the size and thickness of the foundation is directly proportional to the size and scope of your goals and dreams.
 So if you have big goals and big dreams, you’re gonna need a big foundation to support it, which means education, training, relationships, resources, family, faith — all these different things that are foundational.

 And then you go onto the framework of the structure of your life, which are the choices you make.
-That’s where the seven Cs really come into play.
-A lot of the words I use are all about empowerment.
-I won’t say all the different words because I want people to actually come to the talk.
-[Laughs.]
+I use are all about empowerment.

 You started acting when you were very young.
 Was there a moment you realized it was what you wanted to do with your life?